1itvinka/anastasiya.dev/content/blog/resume/index.md

 ### 9. Use Simple Design and Consistent Formatting

-Your resume will probably go through a bunch of automated tools and computerized resume scanners.
+Your resume will probably go through a bunch of automated tools and computerised resume scanners.
 To be safe, use only ASCII characters, don't format your resume with tables or a certain number of spaces to align the items.
 Otherwise, your resume might look like an unreadable mess when it makes it into human hands.

 At the same time, hey, you're a frontend developer!
 That's your job to make the content look nice, be well-spaced, readable, and breathable.
 And it might help if your resume has a fun, creative design that stands out.

-### 10. Spell Check and Ask Someone to Proofread
+### 10. Spell Check and Ask Someone to Proof-read

 Spell check, grammar check, and style check!

 A good programmer should be detail-oriented, and a typo is a huge red flag.
 Some people will throw out your resume if you're misspelling things.
-So get at least one native speaker to proofread your resume.
+So get at least one native speaker to proof-read your resume.

 ### Useful Articles